MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/biddableadgroupcriterion.md

 **Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.

+#### <a name="productpartition_finalurlsuffix"></a>FinalUrlSuffix
+The final URL suffix can include tracking parameters that will be appended to the end of your landing page URL.
+We recommend placing tracking parameters that your landing page requires in a final URL suffix so that your customers are always sent to your landing page.

+This feature is only available for customers in the Final URL Suffix Phase 2 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 566).
+If you are not in the pilot this property will be ignored and no error will be returned.
+During calendar year 2019 this feature will be enabled for all customers.

+**Add:** Optional
+**Update:** Optional.
+If no value is specified on update, this Bing Ads setting is not changed.

 #### <a name="productpartition_trackingurltemplate"></a>TrackingUrlTemplate
 The tracking templates can be used in tandem with the URL specified in the 'Link' field for the product offer that you submitted via the [Content API](/bingads/shopping-content/index).
 By combining the feed URL with the tracking template, the landing page URL is assembled where a user is directed after clicking the ad.
 When you use the *TrackingUrlTemplate* element to update the URL parameters instead of updating them in the feed URL, the feed URL doesn't need to go through editorial review and your ads will continue to serve uninterrupted.
 For example if your product offer URL in the catalog feed is *http://contoso.com/*, you could specify the following tracking template: *{lpurl}?matchtype={matchtype}&device={device}*.